 Knausgaard himself regards this literary project — six volumes published over six years, concluding in 2018 with the final volume "The End" — as a great experiment.

 He started the series "out of despair," he told "To the Best of Our Knowledge" executive producer Steve Paulson.

 "There was a period of five years where I just couldn’t write and this was a kind of desperate last effort," Knausgaard said.

 So he started writing about his own life as a stream-of-consciousness exercise, with virtually no editing.
 He also vowed to be brutally honest, even when he wrote about the people closest to him, including his alcoholic father and his wife, who had a mental breakdown.
 His marriage ended shortly after he finished the last book, though "I don’t think the writing of the book had anything to do with it," he said.

-I caught up with Knausgaard after the final volume in the series was published.
-We talked about truth, memory, and the perils of writing about the people closest to you.
+Paulson caught up with Knausgaard after the final volume in the series was published.
+The two talked about truth, memory and the perils of writing about the people closest to you.